twidi/streamdeckfs/README.md

 ## copy-event

-Will make a copy of an event, in the same key or another.
+Will make a copy of an event, in the same key or another for a key event, or in the same page or another for a page event

 ```
 streamdeckfs copy-event SERIAL_DIRECTORY -p PAGE -k KEY -e EVENT -tp TO_PAGE -tk TO_KEY -te TO_EVENT -c OPTION1 VALUE1 -c OPTION2 VALUE2